aronvaughan/angular-login/README.md

 ### 0.0.12

-auth managers expose isTokenValid method - if you are using grails REST spring security will call the validate token endpoint (requires, 1.4.0.RC5+ of the grails rest spring security plugin)
+auth managers expose isTokenValid method - if you are using grails REST spring security will call the validate token endpoint (requires, 1.4.0.RC5+ of the grails rest spring security plugin).
+If the token is invlid it removes it from the browser (this allows turning on anonymous access - if you send an invalid token the backend will send a 403 regardless if the resources is setp to allow access to all)

 because of this checkRequest now takes a $http parameter